Hung Ga: Historical origins

-According to one of the origin legends, Hung Hei-guan combined the Shaolin tiger techniques (Fok Fu Kuen, 伏虎拳) and the crane techniques (Bak Hok Kuen, 白鶴拳), which he learned from his wife, and developed Hung Gar Kung Fu from them.
+According to one of the origin legends, Hung Hei-guan combined the Shaolin tiger techniques (Fok Fu Kuen) and the crane techniques (Bak Hok Kuen), which he learned from his wife, and developed Hung Gar Kung Fu from them.
 Hung Hei-guan's wife, Fong Wing-chun (presumably Fang Qiniang / Fong Chut-Leung) was an expert in the crane-style.
-She had acquired her knowledge from Fong Sai-yuk (方世玉, a training partner of Hung Hei-guan and also a student of Shaolin), with Fong Sai-yuk and Fong Wing-chun being related to each other.
-Therefore, Hung Gar Kuen is also known as Tiger-Crane Boxing (Fu Hok Kuen, 虎鶴拳).
+She had acquired her knowledge from Fong Sai-yuk (a training partner of Hung Hei-guan and also a student of Shaolin), with Fong Sai-yuk and Fong Wing-chun being related to each other.
+Therefore, Hung Gar Kuen is also known as Tiger-Crane Boxing (Fu Hok Kuen).
 Due to the characteristic techniques of the tiger and the crane, this style is based on the concept of Yam and Yeung (Yin and Yang), which has also fundamentally influenced Chinese thinking.

 Because the character "Hung" (洪) was used in the reign name of the emperor who overthrew the Mongol Yuan dynasty to establish the Han Chinese Ming dynasty, opponents of the Manchu Qing dynasty made frequent use of the character in their imagery.

-(Ironically, Luk Ah-choi 陸阿采 was the son of a Manchu stationed in Guangdong.)
+(Ironically, Luk Ah-choi was the son of a Manchu stationed in Guangdong.)

 Hung Hei-gun is itself an assumed name intended to honor that first Ming Emperor.

-Anti-Qing rebels named the most far reaching of the secret societies they formed the "Hung Mun" (洪門).
+Anti-Qing rebels named the most far reaching of the secret societies they formed the "Hung Mun".

 The Hung Mun claimed to be founded by survivors of the destruction of the Shaolin Temple, and the martial arts its members practiced came to be called "Hung Ga" and "Hung Kuen".